mfaras94/questionnaire-app/README.md

 Quesinnore is a powerful and user-friendly web application designed to allow users to select answers using emojis and receive a summary.
 Built using modern technologies like React, the app aims to provide an intuitive interface and a seamless experience for users.

+You can access the live version of the app here: [Quesinnore App](https://insightloop.netlify.app/)

 ---

 ## Installation